June 1, 2023

 Recognizing Overlapping Traits

-Shyness and social anxiety do share certain similarities, and it is not uncommon for these terms to be confused.
-However, it is essential to distinguish between the two, as social anxiety represents a more severe and impairing condition.
-Here are some key points to help differentiate the overlapping traits:
+Shyness and social anxiety do share certain similarities, and it’s all too common to get the two confused.
+However, people can still learn to distinguish between the two, as social anxiety is a more severe and impairing condition.
+Some key points to help differentiate the overlapping traits are the following:

-1. Feelings of Self-Consciousness: Both shyness and social anxiety can involve feelings of self-consciousness.
-Individuals may worry about how others perceive them and be overly concerned about making a mistake or being judged.
-This self-consciousness can contribute to a sense of unease in social situations.
+• Feelings of Self-Consciousness: And while both shyness and social anxiety can involve feelings of self-consciousness, people may worry and be overly concerned about how others perceive them about making a mistake or being judged.
+This self-consciousness and sense of unease in social situations can be quite bothersome and completely take over somebody who suffers from social anxiety.

-2. Fear of Negative Evaluation: They often involve a fear of negative evaluation from others.
-Individuals may be concerned about being criticized, embarrassed, or humiliated in social interactions.
-This fear can lead to a reluctance to engage in social situations or a tendency to avoid them altogether.
+• Fear of Negative Evaluation: Those who suffer from social anxiety often involve a fear of being perceived negatively by others.
+These people may be concerned about being criticized, embarrassed, or humiliated in social interactions, which can lead to a reluctance to engage in social situations, or worse, the desire to avoid them altogether.

-Despite these shared traits, it is important to recognize that social anxiety goes beyond mere shyness.
-Social anxiety is characterized by significant distress and impairment in daily functioning.
-It can significantly impact an individual's personal and professional life, relationships, and overall well-being.
+Despite these shared traits, we must realize that social anxiety goes beyond mere shyness.
+Social anxiety means significant distress and impairment in daily functioning, and it can even significantly impact both the personal and professional lives of those who struggle with it, as well as their relationships and their overall well-being.

-Understanding the distinctions between shyness and social anxiety is crucial in determining the appropriate support and treatment options.
-If you find that your shyness or social anxiety is causing significant distress and interfering with your ability to lead a fulfilling life, seeking professional help from a qualified mental health provider, such as Archways, can provide valuable guidance and support.
+Understanding the distinctions between shyness and social anxiety is crucial in determining the appropriate support and treatment options for each of the said conditions.
+If you think that your shyness or social anxiety is causing significant distress and interference with your ability to lead a fulfilling life, seeking professional help from a qualified mental health professional can hugely improve the quality of your life.

 Read More: What is Anxiety and What Can You Do About It?